|

 for TV or theatre; others are in private hands, and quite a few have just got lost.
 The

-inspiration for this site was mainly because so much has disappeared for one reason or
+inspiration for this site was partly because so much has disappeared for one reason or

-a waterclock, windbreaks and other street furniture.
+a waterclock and bits of street furniture.
 The Secret Life of the Home gallery in the

-Science Museum, London is the other thing I'm really proud of.
+Machines' and is still popular.
 To avoid disappointment I've given everything on the list a star rating. (

 5 stars worth an expedition to see, 1 star beware of disappointment).